Anti-Anxiety Diet: The Ultimate Guide.

 Skipping a meal may result in a blood sugar crash that causes you to feel nervous, exacerbating your anxiety symptoms.

-Make sure to include protein in every meal, especially breakfast.
+Make sure to include fruits, vegetables and complex carbohydrates in every meal, especially breakfast.
 This will help stabilize blood glucose levels and make you feel fuller, longer, and your reduce cravings throughout the day.